On Safari with Micato and the Pinto FamilySeptember 11, 2019

 Inveterate family explorers, old safari hands, and fearless Micato leaders Dennis and Joy Pinto, along with their college-age children, Sasha and Tristan, made their annual summer migration from Manhattan to Africa to visit with the elder Pintos – aka Micato Africa founders Felix and Jane – for a fabulous three-generation exploration of Africa.

-As their safari unfolded, Joy staged what kids today like to call a “takeover” of the Micato Facebook, Instagram, and Twitter accounts, sharing the family’s wondrous exploration of beloved old haunts and exciting new ones.
+As their luxury safari unfolded, Joy staged what kids today like to call a “takeover” of the Micato Facebook, Instagram, and Twitter accounts, sharing the family’s wondrous exploration of beloved old haunts and exciting new ones.

 We invite you to scroll through our social channels for a gander at the Pinto Family Safari… and it’s also our pleasure to recap Joy’s bush dispatches below, complete with her original captions.
 Enjoy!

 A family that takes a hot-air balloon safari together stays together.
 We were so looking forward to that first crisp morning when we could hover dreamily over the Maasai Mara’s grassy savannahs…